hackutd/hackutd-tech-guide/dayof/Guided Project/Frontend/part2.md

 > Think of a **component** as a building block.
 Just as LEGO bricks combine to create a complex structure, components join together to form a website.
 A **Navbar**, for example, is a component that houses links to various pages on the site.
 >
-1. Inside your `\root` folder there’s an `\src` folder.
+1. Inside your `root` folder there's an `src` folder.
 Inside the `src` folder, we want to create a folder called `components`.
-This will hold the individual parts (or components) you create.    <!-- Dawg we need to insert vs code file tree but where the image>
+This will hold the individual parts (or components) you create.    <!-- Dawg we need to insert vs code file tree but where the image -->
 2. In the `components` folder, create a new file called `Navbar.jsx`.
 This file will contain all of the information regarding our navbar component.

 ### Some Useful Shortcuts: